-The price of your Y Outdoors experience includes all accommodation, meals, facility use, and outdoor activity facilitation by our instructional team.
+The price of your Y Outdoors experience includes all accomodation, meals, facility use, and outdoor activity facilitation by our instructional team.
 Our Safety Management Systems require us to operate at no more than a 1:10 ratio of instructors to student participants, plus one adult chaperone per group.
-School groups are required to provide one accompanying adult for every group of ten students.
+Primary schools (up to year eight) are required to provide one accompanying adult for every group of ten students.
+We require secondary schools to provide one teacher per classroom.